xn-sakina/kotone/README.md

 # kotone

-Transform string to UTF-8 by Rust.
+Transform file to UTF-8 by Rust.

 ### Install